DarkDenims/CTF-Toolkit-for-Beginners/README.md

 ```
 sudo ./install.sh
 ```
-3. Select which type of distro your linux environment is under, and choose which software to install.
+3. Select which type of distro your linux environment is under, which Shell you are using(bash or zsh), and choose which software to install.

 # Tools sorted by Category